kurianbenoy/kurianbenoy-website/talks/mec/debutsav.md

 ![TTGR and TTR plot of Malayalam for SMC Corpus of Wikipedia text from K. Manohar et al.](../delft-fastai/morphology1.png)

 ##

 ![Comparison of Malayalam TTR with that of European Union Constitution Corpus and DoE-CIIL Corpus from K. Manohar et al.](../delft-fastai/morphology_ttr.png)

 ::: aside
-Information from [Quantitative Analysis of the Morphological Complexity of Malayalam Language by K. Manohar et al.](https://link.springer.com/chapter/10.1007/978-3-030-58323-1_7)
+<span style="color:black">Picture from [Quantitative Analysis of the Morphological
+Complexity of Malayalam Language by K. Manohar et al](https://link.springer.com/chapter/10.1007/978-3-030-58323-1_7).
+For more information check this paper.</span>
 :::

-## Malayalam_asr_benchmarking project

 ## OpenAI Whisper